Gunn Point Peninsula

 Visit www.denr.nt.gov.au/developmentopportunities for more information on the Mapping the Future project.

-We are now in Stage Two which includes engagement with the community on the proposed updates to the Litchfield Subregional Land Use Plan.
-Get involved and have your say until Friday 28 August 2020.
+Stage Two included engagement with the community on the proposed updates to the Litchfield Subregional Land Use Plan.
+Community input was invited through to Friday 28 August 2020.

-This stage includes the release of the Discussion Paper and Proposed Updates to Litchfield Subregional Land Use Plan – Gunn Point Peninsula for consultation.
+This stage included the release of the Discussion Paper and Proposed Updates to Litchfield Subregional Land Use Plan – Gunn Point Peninsula for consultation.

 Feedback from Stage Two will be used by the Planning Commission to finalise the draft updates to the Litchfield Subregional Land Use Plan.
 The Planning Commission will then recommend that the Minister for Infrastructure Planning include it into the Planning Scheme.